lksv/angular_meta_crud/README.md

   * action buttons in form and show and index page like 'Edit', 'Update', 'Show', 'Delete' but also 'Back to Overview', 'Cancel'
   * should be put in the nav bar.

-Should be persisted by:
+Should be represented by:
 * action name
 * method (GET, PUT, POST, PATCH, DELETE)
 * params:
    * name
    * mandatory/optional
-* authorization (access controll) - on client side it means moreless visibility contorll
+* authorization (access controll) - on the client side it means (more or less) visibility control
 * action label
 * action icon